+Exclusive Co-Development Agreement

-Exclusive Co-Development Agreement-In August 2016, the Company entered into an exclusive Co-Development Agreement (the Co-Development Agreement) with Altor Bio Science Corporation (Altor), a related party (Note 8).
+In August 2016, the Company entered into an exclusive Co-Development Agreement (the Co-Development Agreement) with Altor BioScience Corporation (Altor), a related party (Note 9).
 Under the Co-Development Agreement, the Company and Altor agreed to exclusively collaborate on the development of therapeutic applications combining the Company's proprietary natural killer cells with Altor's ALT-801 and/or ALT-803 products with respect to certain technologies and intellectual property rights as may be agreed between the parties for the purpose of jointly developing therapeutic applications of certain effector cell lines.

 The Company will be the lead developer for each product developed by the parties pursuant to the Co-Development Agreement unless otherwise agreed to under a given project plan.
 Under the terms of the Co-Development Agreement, both parties grant a co-exclusive, royalty free, fully paid-up, worldwide license, with the right to sublicense (only to a third-party contractor assisting with research and development activities under this Co-Development Agreement and subject to prior consent, not to be unreasonably withheld), under the intellectual property (IP), including the parties interest in the joint IP, solely to conduct any development activities agreed to by the steering committee as set forth in any development plan.
 Unless otherwise mutually agreed by the parties in the development plan for a project, the Company shall be responsible for all costs and expenses incurred by either party related to conducting clinical trials and other activities under each development program, including costs associated with patient enrollment, materials and supplies, third-party staffing and regulatory filings.
+Altor will supply free of charge sufficient amounts of Altor products for all pre-clinical requirements and all clinical requirements for up to 400 patients in phase I and/or phase II clinical trials, as required under the development plan for a project per the Co-Development agreement.

 Altor and the Company each will own an undivided interest in and to all rights, title and interest in and to the joint product rights.
 The Co-Development Agreement expires upon the fifth anniversary of the effective date.
-There was no joint research activity under the Co-Development Agreement during year ended December 31, 2016.
+During the year ended December 31, 2017, the Company has dosed several patients with ALT-803 in its phase II Merkel cell carcinoma and our phase Ib/II pancreatic trials.
+No charges for supplies or milestones by Altor have been incurred in association with the above trial during the years ended December 31, 2017 and 2016.